-I currently serve as the Director for the Every Learner Everywhere Network, which is under the auspices of WCET (the WICHE Cooperative for Educational Technologies; WICHE is the Western Interstate Commission of Higher Education).
+l serve as the Director for the Every Learner Everywhere Network, which is part of WCET (Western Interstate Commission of Higher Education (WICHE) Cooperative for Educational Technologies.
 The Every Learner Network serves higher education institutions across the United States and enables institutions to deliver more equitable learning outcomes for Black, Latino, Indigenous, poverty-affected and first-generation students.
-While there has been a focus on digital learning and technology to improve learning outcomes, I am excited and hopeful to bring some expansiveness to our reach, understanding and contextualization of digital learning in order to better serve students.
+We work to expand our reach, understanding and contextualization of digital learning in order to better serve students.

-I am also a co-founder of the RIOS Institute (Institute for Racially Just, Inclusive and Open STEM) where I serve as Director of Open Education & Open Science.
+I am also a co-founder of the RIOS Institute (Institute for Racially Just, Inclusive and Open STEM) where I serve as fellow, and previously as Director of Open Education & Open Science.
 RIOS is about networking, partnerships and projects that are focused at the intersections of Open Education, Open Science and Social Justice in STEM.

-As a dedicated Professor of Biology and student advocate for many years, I found my way to Open Education which I see as especially powerful for helping to bring about what I see as much needed larger-scale change in higher education.
-I have gained national recognition for leadership in Open Education, STEM education, faculty development, innovative and digital pedagogies, and authentic “student-centered” learning and I am thrilled to bring these experiences and perspectives to help shape networking for numerous communities.
+I am Professor Emeritus at Keene State College.
+As a dedicated Professor of Biology and student advocate for many years, I found my way to Open Education which I see as especially powerful for helping to bring about larger-scale change in higher education.
+I have gained national recognition for leadership in Open Education, STEM education, faculty development, innovative and digital pedagogies, and authentic “student-centered” learning, and more recently, artificial intelligence in higher ed, and I am thrilled to bring these experiences and perspectives to help shape networking for numerous communities.

 I am also a queer street activist, who for many years, has marched, chanted and organized around diversity, anti-racism, social justice, equity and inclusion, and have been a leader in organizations working especially for women’s and LGBTQ rights.